jack17529/MonitoringMuxRestfulAPI/README.md

 # MonitoringMuxRestfulAPI

-Implemented GET, POST, DELETE and PUT services on a books database using Mux router and Go.
+Implemented GET, POST, DELETE and PUT requests on a books database using gorilla-mux router.
 Tested it using Postman and CURL.
 Monitored it using Prometheus and Grafana.

 ## API